jamesWalker55/fsa-tools-2/README.md

 main.py examples/informal1.txt
 ```

 This tool takes a single text file as input.
-The text file describes the FSA/PDA and lists actions to perform on the FSA/PDA.
+The text file describes the FSA and lists actions to perform on the FSA.
 An input file looks like this:

 ```
 # this is a comment